Key Takeaways

 Level Term vs. Decreasing Term Life Insurance

+Decreasing term life insurance typically reduces the death benefit over time.
+It is often tied to a specific obligation, like a mortgage.
 The idea behind this coverage is that you may expect your beneficiaries to need less support over time.
-Due to this, it's often a more affordable type of level term coverage.

 You may have life insurance through your employer, but it may not be enough life insurance for your needs.